Johannes Seidlitz: Single-seaters

-After competing in karting between 2001 and 2006, Johannes moved onto Formula BMW, competing in Formula BMW ADAC in 2007.
+After competing in karting between 2001 and 2006, Seidlitz moved onto Formula BMW, competing in Formula BMW ADAC in 2007.

-He moved into the British Formula Renault BARC series for 2008.
+Seidlitz moved into the British Formula Renault BARC series for 2008.
 He collected four wins and two second places on his way to second in the final championship standings, finishing behind Ollie Hancock for Mark Burdett Motorsport.

 DTM (2009-)

-Despite being relatively unknown, even in his native Germany, he was signed by Colin Kolles to drive a two-year-old Audi A4 for his DTM team for 2009.
+Despite being relatively unknown, even in his native Germany, Seidlitz was signed by Colin Kolles to drive a two-year-old Audi A4 for his DTM team for 2009.
 He finished thirteenth on his debut at Hockenheimring, but suffered a crash in free practice ahead of the second round at EuroSpeedway Lausitz, damaging his car beyond repair for the race, or the following race at the Norisring.

 ADAC GT Masters (2010-)

-He is currently racing with Team Rosberg in an Audi R8 LMS.
+Seidlitz is currently racing with Team Rosberg in an Audi R8 LMS.
 Two of his team mates are Kenneth Heyer and Michael Ammermüller.